passwordmaker/java-passwordmaker-lib/README.md

 To actually deploy change the `install` maven command to `deploy`.
 This requires a `sonatype.org` jira account.
 And most likely permissions from James Stapleton (@tasermonkey).

+This software is LGPL licensed.
+See LICENSE for more information.